elementary/os-patches/README.md

 enough of an obstacle to prevent users easily or accidentally having access to content which they shouldn’t.

+Development principles
+---

+malcontent exists to make it easier for parents to responsibly set limits on what their children can do on the computer (similarly, for other carer/caree relationships).
+It should provide guidance on, and nudge parents towards, following the best practice for discussing, choosing and setting restrictions on their child’s computer use.

+Restrictions should be supported which allow giving children access to material which is appropriate to their age/stage of development, but which can restrict access to other material so they are not overwhelmed with too many, or too complex, ideas for their stage of development.
+Similarly, restrictions should be supported to control unsupervised communication with unknown people online, as being coerced or bullied is one of the more common harms for children online.

+Best practices should be research and evidence-based, and supported by large international or national childrens’ organisations or charities.
+They may change over time.

+malcontent is a tool to help with a social problem.
+In the hands of a bad parent, it can be used to do bad things.
+Features in malcontent should be designed with that in mind, such that if they are used maliciously, they should not give the parent radically more power over their child than they would have had without malcontent.

 Example usage
 ---